Chart Color Schemes

 Kawungan ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Kawungan's cultural diversity was below average, with 82.7% of its population born in Australia, 90.7% being citizens, and 94.7% speaking English only at home.
-Christianity was the predominant religion in Kawungan, comprising 53.1% of the population.
-Judaism was slightly overrepresented compared to the rest of Queensland, with 0.1% of Kawungan's population identifying as such.
+Kawungan's cultural diversity was found to be below average, with 82.7% of its population born in Australia, 90.7% being citizens, and 94.7% speaking English only at home.
+Christianity is the main religion in Kawungan, comprising 53.1% of people there.
+While Judaism makes up only 0.1% of Kawungan's population, it is similarly represented regionally at 0.1%.

 Frequently Asked Questions - Diversity